BattleSphere: Reception

 Upon its release in February 2000, BattleSphere was met with generally favorable reception from reviewers.
 GameFans Eric Mylonas praised the networked multiplayer as its strongest feature, while also highlighting the game's soundscapes and gouraud-shaded graphics.
 The Atari Times Gregory D. George also praised the game's audiovisual presentation, as well as its fast-paced action and intelligent enemy ships.
+Mike Dolce of Jaguar Front Page News (a part of the GameSpy network) praised the game's overall graphics, Wukovitz's soundtrack, and gameplay for making the most of the Jaguar controller, but felt the plot was its weakest aspect.
 Author Andy Slaven wrote that "It's too bad the early Jaguar games didn't look and play like this one".
 The game is considered by gaming journalists as one of the rarest, most valuable and sought-after Jaguar titles; it became a rare collector's item that fares high prices on the secondary collecting market, due to being produced under a very limited run of copies since the components necessary to manufacture cartridges were scarce.

 In the years after its release, reviewers have celebrated BattleSphere as one of the Jaguar's best and most desired games.
 In a 2002 retro gaming feature, Edge called it "one of the most desirable games of all time" due to its small production, created by a small team with a "bedroom coding ethic".
 Reviewing the game in 2007, nexGam praised the ship designs and multiplayer mode, while criticizing some issues with network support.
 GamesTM regarded the game as a "desirable prospect" for any Atari collector, stating that it pushed the Jaguar further than other titles during the system's commercial lifespan.
 They added that the mix of action and strategy in a 3D arena, and particularly the multiplayer options, made the game stand out.
 Retro Gamer named it one of the ten best games for Jaguar, noting its visuals, dynamic AI, network multiplayer, and references to popular sci-fi franchises.
 1Up.com included the game as one of "31 Homebrew Games Worth Playing", labelling it as the most high profile title from the Jaguar's homebrew scene.
 Lamenting its limited release, HobbyConsolas identified it as one of the twenty best games for the Jaguar.
 In 2023, Time Extension also listed BattleSphere as one of the best games on Jaguar.